ariesgrey/nextjs-contentlayer-blog/README.md

-# Blog Tutorial: Build SEO Optimized Personal Blog with Next.js, Contentlayer, and Tailwind CSS
+# Blog Tutorial: Build an SEO Optimized Personal Blog with Next.js, Tailwind CSS, and Contentlayer

-I recreated this blog using Next.js, Contentlayer, Tailwind CSS, and Supabase, following a [tutorial by CodeBucks](https://youtu.be/1QGLHOaRLwM?si=6tpWzArLm0tI5a6U) that I found through freeCodeCamp.
+I recreated this blog using Next.js, Tailwind CSS, Contentlayer, and Supabase, following a [tutorial by CodeBucks](https://youtu.be/1QGLHOaRLwM?si=6tpWzArLm0tI5a6U) that I found through freeCodeCamp.
 This was my first time really using all 4 of these technologies, and I found this tutorial to be extremely useful and worthwhile.
 I learned a lot in the ways of styling and in the workings of Next.js, and this code will be a wonderful reference to have as I start to utilize these tools in my own projects!

 #### My Deployed Site: https://nextjs-contentlayer-blog-rho.vercel.app/